rduplain/qwerty.sh/README.md

 undefined.
 Use qwerty.sh to download, verify, and unpack: unversioned files, specific versions of development tools, and project data.

+More broadly, download any file and make it part of a project without checking it into the repository.
+Add individual files from other git repos.
+Outside of git, determine the file's checksum and have qwerty.sh verify it.
+The qwerty.sh commands get checked into the project repo; the resulting files do not.

 Know that you have a bad download at **download time** and not _run time_, especially to save from troubleshooting hidden errors or running untrusted code.